Poland

 • Provide OHS training for the worker before permitting that person to work.
 The worker confirms completion of general training and on-the-job training in writing in an initial

-training sheet, which is included in that person’s personnel file;
+training sheet, which is included in that person’s file

 • Familiarize the worker with occupational risks and rules of protection against hazards